Paul-Borisov/nextjs-rest-to-graphql-adapter-on-page-router/README.md

   ```

 - API Keys for "ad-hoc" REST API endpoints can be entered directly into the UI of the right-hand panel "Compact playground".

+### Additional Improvements in Version 1.1.1 (October 23, 2024)

+- Upgraded Next.js from v15-beta to the official public release of v15.0.1.

+- Fixed [the issue](#deploy-to-azure-app-service) with missing server-side environment variables in standalone production builds.

 ## Version 1.0